The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations for a regular network

-and analogously for $\xi^k_{j}$.
-Note that this is indeed well-defined since we already provided a definition for the vector fields $\xi^k_{m,l}=-\xi^k_{l,m}$ associated to the phases present at $\mathcal{T}_k$.
-This definition is also consistent with the previous one because of the convention $\sigma_{i,i}=0$.
+and analogously for $\xi^c_{j}$.
+Note that this is indeed well-defined since we have already provided a definition of the vector fields $\xi^c_{m,l}=-\xi^c_{l,m}$ on the right-hand side as they are assumed to be associated to phases present at $\mathcal{T}_c$.
+This definition is also consistent with the previous one because of the convention $\sigma_{l,l}=\sigma_{m,m}=0$.
 We may then compute plugging in the definitions